 Employment Opportunities- Medical Person

-*** We are now accepting applications for Spring 2019 ***
+*** We are now accepting applications for Fall 2019 ***

 Nature's Classroom is a seasonal residential environmental education program.
 Our program brings children, usually in grades 4-8, along with their school teachers, to one of 12 different centers in the Northeast.
 These are beautiful rural places to live and work, with friendly and dedicated staff.
 We hope you will consider joining us!

 Medical Person Job Description

 During the on-site orientation prior to the arrival of children, the medical staff person will give a few hours of first aid instruction to the staff; this instruction should prepare them to handle situations that might occur while they are out in the woods.
 Most of the staff have already had first aid and CPR courses; the purpose of the orientation is to refresh them in first aid practices.